-Ans: In Stored XSS, attacker plants a malicious script (also called payload) on a web page.
-Comment page, forums, and other similar platforms can be used to store payloads.
-When the user browses these pages, these payloads executed and sends cookies information to an attacker.
+Ans: In Stored XSS, the attacker plants a malicious script (also called payload) on a web page.
+Comment pages, forums, and other similar platforms can be used to store payloads.
+When the user browses these pages, these payloads are executed and sends cookies information to an attacker.

 Q6.
 What is Reflected XSS?

-Ans: Reflected XSS is one of the most widespread attack technique used by attackers.
-In this type of attack, the user sends a malicious request by clicking on malicious links (contains an XSS payload) to web server available on social networking sites and other platforms.
-As a result, web server replied back to the user with HTTP response which contains the payload which in turns executed in the browser and steal cookies of the user.
+Ans: Reflected XSS is one of the most widespread attack techniques used by attackers.
+In this type of attack, the user sends a malicious request by clicking on malicious links (contains an XSS payload) to a web server available on social networking sites and other platforms.
+As a result, the webserver replied to the user with an HTTP response containing the payload, which was executed in the browser and stole the user's cookies.

 Q7.
 What is DOM-based XSS?

-Ans: DOM-based XSS is a type of cross-site scripting which appears in DOM(Document Object Model), instead of HTML.
+Ans: DOM-based XSS is a type of cross-site scripting that appears in DOM(Document Object Model), instead of HTML.